 Required materials include:

-- Images: Submit 10 images of work produced during the last four years.
+- Images: Submit 10 images of work produced during the last three years.
 Work samples can be a combination of high resolution jpgs and time-based media (*up to 10 minutes total). *For collaborative teams, 10 images of collaborative work are required as well as a statement of the collaborative nature of the work. *Two minutes of video, film, sound or performance documentation = one work.
 Artists may choose to include links to Vimeo or You Tube public accounts for time-based work samples.

 - Image Requirements: You may submit up to 10 images.
 They must be in .jpg, .tiff, .png, or .gif file format.
 Minimum image resolution of 1920 x 1080 pixels.
 Maximum file size 5MB per image.
 Files must be labeled in the following way: first name last name-title of artwork-1.ext, first name last name-title of artwork-2.ext, etc. The file number corresponds with the number on the list of works.
 (Ex.
 John Doe-Untitled-1.jpg)